 Don’t let this scare you.
 A foundational understanding of the machine learning models is enough, you don’t need to know coding or programming.
 Let me explain why.

-Business data analysts decide the most appropriate model for the analytics initiative with the data scientist by bringing in the business perspective.
-Hence, The reason why that model was chosen must be explained to the non-technical stakeholders and get their approval.
+Business data analysts use their data analysis skills to determine the most appropriate model for the analytics initiative, collaborating with data scientists and bringing in the business perspective.
+Therefore, they must explain the chosen model to non-technical stakeholders and gain their approval.

 Data Visualization